 “Hey,” Jacky greeted her.

 “Aren’t you going to see Johnny’s new house with the others?”

 Qiao Qiao shrugged, like she didn’t care.
 “It’s just a house.”

 “How supportive of you,” Chen Yi noted.

 Qiao Qiao sent him a glare.

 Chen Yi shrugged.
 “Okay, whatever.”
 He shifted from one foot to the other.
 As if he wanted to say something else but didn’t dare because of Qiao Qiao’s fierce look.

-“If you want to ask me something, go ahead,” Jacky said, having went back to dusting again but had to stop once again.
+“If you want to ask me something, go ahead,” Jacky said, having gone back to dusting but had to stop once again.